chen-chao-wei/short-video-maker/README.md

 1. Converts text to speech using Kokoro TTS
 2. Generates accurate captions via Whisper
-3. Finds relevant background videos from Pexels
+3. Finds relevant background videos from Pexels.
+If the source is images, it creates animated clips using the Ken Burns effect.
 4. Composes all elements with Remotion
 5. Renders a professional-looking short video with perfectly timed captions